mounika-ss/Power-BI-Projects/Road Accident Analysis/README.md

 ## 📂 Files Included

-- `Road_Accident_Analysis.pbix` — The main Power BI report file
+- `RA project power bi.pbix` — The main Power BI report file
-- `Screenshots/` — Images of the dashboard for quick view
+- `final dashboard screeshot/` — Images of the dashboard for quick view

 ## 🧰 Tools Used